Reflective Essay by AWS Alumnus Olivia Allen

 Molly Larsen, Class of 2005

-Molly Larsen ’05 is currently studying Biology and Environmental Policy at the University of Puget Sound in Tacoma WA, and spent the fall 2012 semester at Mystic Seaport in Connecticut at the Williams College-Mystic Seaport Maritime Studies program focusing on marine ecology and maritime policy.
-While there, she was working in the Mystic Seaport shipyard as a shipwrights apprentice on the restoration of the 19th century wooden whaling ship the Charles W. Morgan.
-She is a commercial salmon fisherman in Bristol Bay and Kodiak in the summers, and took a gap year between high school and college which included solo travel in Australia and Central America, a NOLS semester course in Baja Mexico, and working as a deckhand on the 1812 privateer tall ship Lynx for 5 months.
+Molly Larsen ’05 studied Biology and Environmental Policy, graduating from the University of Puget Sound in Tacoma WA in 2014.
+She spent the fall 2012 semester at Mystic Seaport in Connecticut at the Williams College-Mystic Seaport Maritime Studies program focusing on marine ecology and maritime policy.
+While there, she worked in the Mystic Seaport shipyard as a shipwrights apprentice on the restoration of the 19th century wooden whaling ship the Charles W. Morgan.
+She is a commercial salmon fisherman in Bristol Bay and Kodiak in the summers, and took a gap year between high school and college which included solo travel in Australia and Central America, a NOLS semester course in Baja Mexico, and working as a deckhand on the 1812 privateer tall ship s/v Lynx for 5 months.
 Molly plays the fiddle, banjo and mandolin and hosted a weekly bluegrass show at her college radio station.
-From January-August 2013, she worked full time in the shipyard in Mystic, completing the Charles W. Morgan restoration project in July of 2013.
+From January-August 2013, she worked full time in the Mystic shipyard, completing the Charles W. Morgan restoration project in July of 2013.
+Molly is a marine biologist, teaching middle school, high school, and college students both science and sailing, aboard s/v Carlyn in pacific northwest waters.
+She continues to commercial fish in Alaska each summer.